 - A constant frame rate, to help ensure that all frames are aligned properly.

 - A constant keyframe interval, also known as a group of pictures (GOP).
-This is important so that segments are equally sized for Apple HLS, MPEG-DASH, Adobe HDS, and Microsoft Smooth Streaming.
-It also enables bitrate switching when delivering adaptive-bitrate streams.
+This is important so that segments are equally sized for HLS and MPEG-DASH.
+It also enables bitrate switching when delivering adaptive bitrate streams.

 - A bitrate-based encode, to ensure that all segments are close the same size, which helps to prevent buffering.